ImranHussain0/inetloc/README.md

 # Inetloc POCs

-Files with the extension of inetloc, filoc, url, or webloc, can execute arbitary commands.
-This is a risk as theses files can be sent to an unsuspecting user by email, fileshare, or similar.
+Files with the extension of *inetloc, filoc, url,* or *webloc*, can execute arbitary commands on Mac OS.
+This is a risk as these files could be sent to an unsuspecting user by email, fileshare, or similar.
 It is difficult for EDR/AV solutions to screen for these as legitimate applications make use of them.

 This vulnerbiltity is old now but suprisingly still has not completely patched by the vendor.